 This usually leads to frustration, crashing, and discouragement.

-I know many folks who gave up with RC helis before ever getting to experience the thrill and pure joy of flying one, because they simply got in over their head too soon, without understanding the basics first, and even more fundamentally, didn't have anyone to help them.
+I know many folks who gave up with RC helis before ever getting to experience the thrill and pure joy of piloting one.
+They simply got in over their head without understanding the basics first, and even more fundamentally, didn't have anyone to help them.

-Give you the tools: Information & Knowledge, to get you off on the right foot.
-Saving you time and money, but above all, I want you to have brilliant FUN in your RC helicopter journey so you will passionately want to stick with the hobby for years to come. :-)
+I want you to have brilliant fun in your RC helicopter journey so you will passionately want to stick with the hobby for years to come.
+In short, the same help and advice you would get if you joined an RC helicopter club and were getting an instructor's help.

-Large turbine powered collective pitch RC helicopters such as shown above are mechanically and electronically complex.
-You have to enjoy "wrenching" and learning with these types of radio controlled helicopters.
-It can take years to become proficient, and that's all part of the fun.
+You have to enjoy learning with these types of radio controlled helicopters.
+It can take years to become proficient - that's all part of the fun.

 These remote helicopters come all built (RTF - ready to fly) and are fairly easy to fly for kids and adults alike.

 They are all completely different machines.